MandyHenderson/BizBenchmark/README.md

 **Data Structure:**
 - ID: a unique identifier for each instance.
-- Instruction: A constant instruction string shared by all records.
 - Text: The news article or tweet from the dataset.
 - Answer: a label corresponding to the class as a string: 'complete', or 'rumour'.